John V. Donnelly - Partner Canning, Cody, Donnelly, Herzog, and McNamara

 10494 Lake Shore Boulevard

-John Donnelly was a prominent trial lawyer, suburban school board member, and Democratic activist.
+John Donnelly was a prominent trial lawyer, Bratenahl school board member, and Democratic activist.
 He served as president of the Cleveland Academy of Trial Lawyers and vice president of the Bratenahl school board.
 He ran several times for other public offices, including the Ohio General Assembly and Cuyahoga County Common Pleas Court.

 Mr. Donnelly served a term as foreman of the grand jury in 1971.
 He issued a report calling for the upgrading of the County Jail.